Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

-Here's an interesting fact: Did you know that the term “Blue Lust” was coined over the past few years due to their high demand and associated high price tags of blue-nosed pit bulls?
+Here's an interesting fact: Did you know that the term “Blue Lust” was coined over the past few years due to the high demand and associated high price tags of blue-nosed pit bulls?

 Want some interesting red nose pit bull facts?
 Well, here are some.
-Reports show that the Red Nose Pit Bull and the Blue Nose Pit Bull are among the most popular pit bull ‘types” people look for every day.
-Now here's a big fact: it is wrong to make statements such as "My dog is of the blue nose pit bull type," or the "red-node type" just as it would be wrong to say, "My yellow Labrador is the black-nose type," as we're only talking about color!
+Reports show that the Red Nose Pit Bull and the Blue Nose Pit Bull are among the most popular pit bull types people look for every day.
+Now here's a big fact: it is wrong to make statements such as "My dog is of the blue nose pit bull type," or the "red nose type" just as it would be wrong to say, "My yellow Labrador is the black nose type," as we're only talking about color!

 So a red-nose pit bull is just a pit bull that happens to have a red nose, it is not a different breed of dog, and as such, it is not rare or expensive as some unscrupulous breeders may want people to believe!
 The term red nose and blue nose are therefore for the most part backyard breeder terms.
 Nowadays, pit bulls with a red coat ranging from deep red to light honey red are very popular, and so is the associated red nose.